What Is an AI Consultant?

 How much does an AI consultant cost?

 In 2026, independent AI consultants charge £150 to £500 per hour for ad-hoc advisory work.
 Retained fractional engagements, which include hands-on building, sit at £2,000 to £5,000 per month for SME-focused operators.
-Full-service agency retainers for enterprise clients run £6,000 to £20,000 per month.
-Hiring an in-house AI lead full-time costs £180,000 to £250,000 per year fully loaded.
-For businesses between £500,000 and £5 million in revenue, a fractional retained model delivers the highest return per pound spent because you are paying for built systems, not overhead.
+Full-service agency retainers for enterprise clients run £6,000 to £20,000 per month, while hiring an in-house AI lead costs £180,000 to £250,000 per year fully loaded.
+For businesses between £500,000 and £5 million in revenue, the fractional retained model usually delivers the highest return per pound, because you pay for built systems rather than overhead.

-Hospitality, healthcare, and professional services such as recruitment, legal, and finance see the fastest returns because their core bottlenecks are information-heavy, repetitive, and high-volume.
-A clinic handling 200 inquiries per month, a hospitality group managing event bookings across eight venues, or a recruitment firm logging placement activity across a nine-person team all share the same structural problem: high-value decisions are being delayed by low-value admin.
-AI consultancy fixes the admin layer so the decision layer can operate at its actual speed.
+Hospitality, healthcare, and professional services such as recruitment, legal, and finance see the fastest returns, because their core bottlenecks are information-heavy, repetitive, and high-volume.
+A clinic handling 200 inquiries a month, a hospitality group managing event bookings across eight venues, or a nine-person recruitment firm logging placement activity all share one structural problem: high-value decisions are delayed by low-value admin.
+AI consultancy fixes the admin layer so the decision layer can run at its real speed.

 Is an AI consultant the same as a data scientist?

 No. A data scientist builds models that extract patterns from large datasets.
-9 in 10 SME-scale businesses do not have datasets large enough to train custom models, and 9 in 10 SME problems do not require custom model training at all.
-An AI consultant works with existing AI infrastructure, primarily large language models, retrieval-augmented systems, and workflow automation tools, and applies that infrastructure to specific operational problems.
+Most SME-scale businesses do not have datasets large enough to train custom models, and most SME problems do not need custom training at all.
+An AI consultant works with existing AI infrastructure, mainly large language models, retrieval-augmented systems, and workflow automation tools, and applies it to specific operational problems.
 The skillset is more commercial than statistical and more operational than academic.

 How long before an AI engagement pays for itself?

-In engagements where the first built system addresses a revenue or cost problem directly, payback falls within the first quarter.
-The Dubai clinic above generated a net saving of approximately £42,000 in the same quarter the engagement cost £10,500.
-The Manchester recruitment firm recovered £160,000 in 90 days on a £10,500 engagement.
-Those outcomes depend on the quality of the diagnostic and the size of the underlying gap being closed.
-Engagements that target efficiency rather than direct revenue or cost take longer to show a clear return on investment.
+When the first built system addresses a revenue or cost problem directly, payback usually lands inside the first quarter.
+The clinic generated a net saving of roughly £42,000 in the same quarter the engagement cost £10,500.
+The Manchester recruitment firm recovered £160,000 in 90 days on the same engagement cost.
+Those outcomes depend on the quality of the diagnostic and the size of the gap being closed.
+Engagements that target efficiency rather than direct revenue or cost take longer to show a clear return.

 Want this built for your business?
 Book a call.